DevArenaCN/CSC510ReviewForFinal/README.md

 • Requirements which change during development or when the system is in use.
 E.g. In a hospital, requirements derived from healthcare policy

 #### 9. What is a stakeholder in software?
+Who will use the software directly or indirectly.

 #### 10. Why are stakeholders important when reasoning about software?

 ##Review 10: Week of Mar 31
 Testing
 Define functional or black box testing.
+- We focus on the function testing to see if this module is working or not , if it achieves some function or not, and if there is some required feature missing , we ignore how it is being written inside the module

 Define structural or white box testing.
-State three differences between functional and structural testing.
+- Looks inside of the software, Unit and integration testing, test all the small unit in the module State three differences between functional and structural testing.

 What is the state explosion problem?
 Explain in the context of testing.
 What strategy can be adopted to tackle this problem?
 What is random testing?
+Random testing is a black-box software testing technique where programs are tested by generating random, independent inputs.
+Results of the output are compared against software specifications to verify that the test output is pass or fail.
+Pick random inputs uniformly

 What are the advantages of random testing?
 What are the disadvantages of random testing?
 What are independent testable features?
 Give example from a multifunction calculator.